Joint Communication and Channel Discrimination: Problem Setting

 \subsection{Rate-Exponent region}

-We are interested in the asymptotic performance limits measured in terms of the message communication rate and the channel discrimination error exponents.
-They are formalized as follows. \begin{definition} A rate-exponent tuple $(R,E_0,E_1)$ is said to be achievable if there exists a sequence of $\left(n,|\mathcal{M}_n|\right)$-codes as defined in Section \ref{subsec:codes} such that $ \lim_{n \to \infty} P_{\mathrm{e},n} = 0$ and
+We are interested in the asymptotic performance limits measured in terms of the channel coding rate and the channel discrimination error exponents.
+This is formalized as follows. \begin{definition} A rate-exponent tuple $(R,E_0,E_1)$ is said to be achievable if for every $\epsilon > 0$, and provided that $n \geq n_{\epsilon}$ for some (possibly large) $n_{\epsilon}$, there exists an $(n,M_n)$-code with

-The rate-exponent region $\mathcal{R}$ is the closure of the set of all achievable tuples $(R,E_0, E_1)$. \end{definition} The main result of this paper is a characterization of the rate-exponent region $\mathcal{R}$ for the general discrete memoryless channels in \eqref{eq:DMCs} under the average input cost constraint in \eqref{eq:cost_constraint}.
+The rate-exponent region $\mathcal{R}$ is the closure of the set of all achievable tuples $(R,E_0, E_1)$. \end{definition} The main result of this paper is a characterization of the rate-exponent region $\mathcal{R}$ for the general discrete memoryless channels in \eqref{eq:DMCs} under the input cost constraint in \eqref{eq:cost_constraint}.